centreon/centreon-documentation/en/getting-started/model-it-services.md

 All indicators added to a BA must initially be monitored one at a time by the system to determine the operational status of the BA.

 The important thing to understand here is the way the business activity status will be computed.
 There are four calculation method that can be used:

 - **Best status**: When you only need to be warned that ALL indicators are critical at the same times
 - **Wors status**: When you immediately want to know that at least 1 indicator is not-ok
-- **Ratio**: When you want to model Cluster concepts by specifying a number of percentage of critical resources that you don't want to exceed
+- **Ratio**: When you want to model **Cluster** concepts by specifying a number of percentage of critical resources that you don't want to exceed
 - **Impact**: When you want to precisely define the weight of each indicators and reflect that on your BA status

-For mor information, have a look to the calculation method explanations(ba-management.html#calculation-methods)
+For mor information, have a look to the [calculation method explanations](ba-management.html#calculation-methods)

 ## Implementation method